manishnangliya/100x_cohort/React/todo-App/README.md

  - Anyone can create a todo
  - Anyone can see their existing todos
  - Anyone can mark a todo as done
+ - this contains the proper backend and database to store todos

 //initialize a node project